DanteAlighierin/foot/README.md

 compiled with gcc instead of clang.
 A profile-guided gcc build can be more than twice as fast as a clang build.

-**Note** GCC 10.1 has a performance regression that affects foot.
-A PGO build is about 30-40% slower with GCC 10.1 compared to GCC 9.3.
+**Note** GCC 10.1 has a performance regression that severely affects foot when doing PGO builds and building with `-O2`; it is about 30-40% slower compared to GCC 9.3.

+The work around is simple: make sure you build with `-O3`.

 ## Installing